 You should use your fingers to see if the soil is starting to get dry.
 When it does get a bit dry, you’ll want to water the plant until the soil is moist.

-If your plant has started to turn yellow, then there’s a good chance that watering it too much is to blame.
+If your plant has started to turn yellow, there’s a good chance watering it too much is to blame.
 An umbrella plant could die due to being watered too little as well, but it’ll be more tolerant of drought than it will be of over-watering.

 2 – Using Bad Water

-Another watering issue that could potentially kill an umbrella plant involves the type of water that you’re using to water it.
 Not all water is going to be well suited for watering plants.

-Some people even wind up watering their plants with hard water.
-Your tap water could be hard water if it contains a lot of minerals, and you surely know if you have hard water because it’s not very pleasant.
+Note: Your tap water could be hard water if it contains a lot of minerals, and you surely know if you have hard water because it’s not very pleasant.

 This is why it’s simply better to use distilled water to water your plants.
 You can go out and buy water from the store to keep things from going bad.

 If you don’t have hard water and you’re only worried about fluoride and chlorine, then you can make some changes.

 Place the water in your watering can a day before you plan to water your umbrella plant.
 Allowing the water to sit out in the sun for a day will get rid of any chemicals present in the water.
 It will then be safe to use that water on your plants.

 Getting rid of hard water is going to involve installing a powerful filter.
 It might be expensive to solve a hard water issue in many circumstances, but you’ll likely want to look into it so that you’ll have a more pleasant experience using your water at home.